bright/new-www/content/blog/the-role-of-transpilers-in-web-development.md

 Imagine you have to write a code, that's supported by all the browsers on the market with at least 0.5% popularity.
 What's even worse, your code should make use of modern APIs when possible to provide the best performance possible.
 In such a case you would have to dig deep into many pages of technical documentation in order to establish a baseline of what you can use and what should you not.

 Thankfully, we don't have to do this anymore.
 Transpilers serve us well by **enabling the usage of state-of-the-art language constructs** and making us forget about not-so-fast updated browsers.
 They are able to rephrase certain expressions, but also polyfill missing functionalities using core-js or other libraries.
+For example, such simple class like this:

 ```
-// This simple class...
 class Rectangle {
   constructor(height, width) {
     this.height = height;